Kū

 In Hawaiian religion, Kū is one of the four great gods.
 The other three are Kanaloa, Kāne, and Lono.

-Some feathered god images or akua hulu manu are considered to represent Kū.
+Some feathered god images (kiʻi) or akua hulu manu are considered to represent Kū.
 Kū is worshiped under many names, including Kūkāʻilimoku, the "Snatcher of Land".
 Rituals for Kūkaʻilimoku included human sacrifice, which was not part of the worship of other gods.

 Names of Kū

 Owing to the multiplicity inherent in Hawaiian concepts of deity, Kū may be invoked under many names such as the following, which reference subordinate manifestations of the god.